Rtipper/data-structures-and-algorithms/javascript/README.md

 Each type of code challenge has slightly different instructions.
 Please refer to the notes and examples below for instructions for each DS&A assignment type.

+### TABLE OF CONTENTS |

+### Code Challenge 1 - arrayReverse
+- reverse the order of an array

+### Code Challenge 2 - arrayShift
+- shift an element from outside an array into the center index of the original array

 ### Data Structure: New Implementation

 - Create a new folder under the `javascript` level, with the name of the data structure and complete your implementation there